open-orchestra/open-orchestra-docs/en/user_guide/content_display.rst

 Besides the common settings for all blocks, the content list block requires two specific types of
 settings:

-* Criteria: These are a combination of two basic criterias.
+* Criteria: These are a combination of two basic criteria.
 The contributor must choose a content type and/or keyword(s) to trigger the contents.

 * Rendering: The contributor has two ways to render this block.
 He can use the standard template of